-If a student clocks in after 8:30 a.m., they will not be allowed into Theory, and will not receive time for class.
-The student may clock in after Theory at 10:00 a.m. if they have planned with the school to be late.
+If a student clocks in after 8:31 a.m., they are deemed tardy, and will not receive time for class.
+The student may clock in after 8:31 but will receive time as early as 10:00 a.m. for the respective day.
+Students will not be able to attend class if they have not arrived prior to 10:00 am.
+Students are required to notify the school if they have planned with the school to be late.